jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 test_weight_w_doors_not_clear_number_pushed
 *********************************************************************************

-The :ref:`truth table` for when the doors are :red:`NOT clear` and the button for a floor is :green:`pushed`
+The :ref:`truth table` for when the doors are :red:`NOT clear` and the button for a floor is :green:`pushed`, is:

 ================  ==================  ==================  ===============
 doors             weight limit        floor number        output